Biased elementary doctrines and quotient completions: Quotient completion

-\begin{example} \normalfont In Example \ref{example:proof-irrelevant-weaksubobjects}, we have discussed proof-irrelevant elements of the biased elementary doctrine $\Psi_\CC$ of a wlex category $\CC$.
-If $\weakbinprodg{p}{X}{W}{X}$ is a weak binary products, then $\Psi_{\CC}^\strict$ is given by the equivalence class of pair of arrows of the form
+\begin{example} \normalfont In Example \ref{example:proof-irrelevant-weaksubobjects}, we have discussed proof-irrelevant elements of the biased elementary doctrine $\Psi_\CC$ of a category $\CC$ with weak finite limits.
+If $\weakbinprodg{p}{X}{W}{X}$ is a weak binary product, then $\Psi_{\CC}^\strict$ is given by the equivalence class of pair of arrows of the form

-A straightforward verification shows that the the pair $r_1,r_2$ is a $\Psi$-equivalence relation on $X\in\CC$ precisely when it is a pseudo equivalence relation, as defined in \cite{carboni1998regular}.
-Hence, the classical definition of (pseudo) equivalence relation in weakly left exact categories (where also finite products are weak), is an instance of Definition \ref{dfn:P-eq relation} and then of proof-irrelevant elements. \end{example}
+A straightforward verification demonstrates that the pair $r_1,r_2$ is a $\Psi_\CC$-equivalence relation on $X\in\CC$ if and only if it constitutes a pseudo equivalence relation, as defined in \cite{carboni1998regular}.
+Therefore, the classical definition of a pseudo equivalence relation in categories with weak finite limits (where finite products are also weak), is an instance of Definition \ref{dfn:P-eq relation for biased} and, consequently, of proof-irrelevant elements. \end{example}

-\begin{dfn}\normalfont Let $\Pdoc$ be a biased elementary doctrine and let $\rho$ be a $\PP$-equivalence relation on $A$.
-A \textit{quotient} of $\rho$ is an arrow $q:A\to C$ in $\CC$ such that $\rho\le \Pstrict_{[q]\times[q]}(\delta_{[C]})$ and, for every arrow $g:A\to Z$ such that $\rho\le \Pstrict_{[g]\times[g]}(\delta_{[Z]})$, there exists a unique arrow $h:C\to Z$ such that $g=h\circ q$.
+\begin{dfn}\normalfont Let $\Pdoc$ be a biased elementary doctrine and let $\rho$ be a $\PP$-equivalence relation on $X$.
+A \textit{quotient} of $\rho$ is an arrow $q:X\to C$ in $\CC$ such that $\rho\le \Pstrict_{[q]\times[q]}(\delta_{[C]})$ and, for every arrow $g:X\to Z$ such that $\rho\le \Pstrict_{[g]\times[g]}(\delta_{[Z]})$, there exists a unique arrow $h:C\to Z$ such that $g=h\circ q$.
 Stable, effective and effective descent quotients are defined as for elementary doctrines. \end{dfn}